 Before moving on to your full Iowa driver’s license, you must completed 10 hours of supervised driving, including 2 hours between sunset and sunrise.

 In Iowa, you can get your unrestricted Iowa driver’s license if you’re at least 17 years old and you:

 - Have held your provisional license for the last 12 months.

 - Have a driving record free of incidents for the last 12 months.

 - Have met the required supervised driving time of 10 hours, with 2 hours between sunset and sunrise.

 If you’re 18 years old or older, you do not need to meet these requirements.

-Bring your intermediate license to your local driver licensing office, along with payment for the $4 license fee.
+Bring your provisional license to your local driver licensing office, along with payment for the $4 license fee.

 Our new license checklist can help you keep track of the major steps along the way.Other Topics in This SectionOrgan Donation Survey